NOLA Brewing, Cure each mark 10 years since opening in a very different New Orleans

 In particular, 2009 brought the debut of two drinks-based businesses that would prove game changers in a city where drinks are about culture as well as consumption: NOLA Brewing Co. and Cure.

-Both have anniversary parties on the books: NOLA Brewing’s is tonight; while Cure will roll out throwback special all through next week (starting Monday) and leading to an international boucherie and fundraiser for Hogs for the Cause on Feb.
+NOLA Brewing had a party last week to mark the anniversary.
+This week, Cure rolls out throwback specials leading to an international boucherie and fundraiser for Hogs for the Cause on Saturday, Feb.
 23 (see details below).

 The anniversary schedule is coincidental.
 But looking back, maybe the proximity of their debuts was not pure coincidence.